top of page

 Retail banking, in particular, is undergoing a massive period of transformation that's going to both enhance operational efficiency but also redefine and re-imagine the customer experience.
 This rapid adoption of AI technologies, from machine learning, generative AI to natural language processing, means that truly personalised banking services and experiences are to become the norm, rather than the exception.

-This blog post by Beyond, explores the potential impact of AI in retail banking, and outlines how things like generative AI, AI-powered fraud detection, and chatbots are no longer concepts but happening today and beginning to reshape the banking landscape.
+This blog post by Beyond, explores the potential impact of AI in digital banking, and outlines how things like generative AI, AI-powered fraud detection, and chatbots are no longer concepts but happening today and beginning to reshape the banking landscape.

 man in google glasses

-Challenges in Retail Banking
+Challenges in Digital Retail Banking

 1. Macroeconomic Pressures - higher interest rates and inflation, which affect everything from borrowing costs to customer savings behaviour demand a careful balance in terms of asset and liability management to maintain profitability and customer satisfaction.